Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/The Mathematical Bridge.md

 **Mitigation**: Keep close eye on children, firm warnings if they try anything, suspend experiment if they persist.

-Call a first airder in the event of injury.
+Call a first aider in the event of injury.

 **After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6